cobwebch/external_import/Documentation/Administration/Index.rst

-To start inserting data from an external source into your TYPO3 CMS tables, you must first extend their TCA with a specific syntax, with general information in the "ctrl" section and specific information for each column.
+To start inserting data from an external source into your TYPO3 CMS tables, you must first extend their TCA with a specific syntax, with some general information and specific information for each column.
 Obviously you can also create new tables and put your data in there.